Forricide/still-feel-alive/Chapter 3.md

 "I see."

-She waits, but the woman doesn't say anything more.
+She waits, but the woman doesn't say anything more, just glancing at her watch.

 "What day is it?"

 "February 12."
 A frown.
 "You're *sure* you don't know how you ended up in my suite?"

 "Positive."
-She thinks about it for a moment.
+Taylor thinks about it for a moment.
 "I, I can go.
 I was hoping you would know something, but..."

 "No, it's all right.
 Do you have any money?
 How were you even thinking of getting home?"

 *I wasn't.* "...walk, I guess."
 She feels around in her pocket.
 Yes, there's money in there.
 Not a lot.
 Just enough for a bus pass, or two.
 Her mother had always told her to keep at least a little cash on her person; this wouldn't do much, but it was something, at least.

+"No. Look, you seem exhausted.
+Why don't you... eat something, I think the television has cable, and when I get back, we'll figure out a way to get you home."
+She looks at her watch again.
+"I need to go.
+I have an important case.
+Will you be all right?"

+Things go by in a blur; Taylor watches as the woman prepares, putting on a well-fitting suit.
+It's a semi-transformation; she already looked professional, but she becomes even more so.
+Her suitcase is that last thing visible as she rushes out of the room, door slamming shut behind her.

+Taylor turns on the television.

+It's a political show.
+She considers changing channels, but she can't think of anything else that would provide more interest.
+It's easy to zone out to, at least.

-*"Any thoughts about Edward Fleming's recent success in the polls, Marie?"*
+*"...thoughts about Edward Fleming's recent success in the polls, Marie?"*

 *"Thanks, Bob.
-Yes, Fleming's been outperforming even the most optimistic of predictions.
-Statistics mainly show a rise in the polls after the recent debate with Alex Hughes, the opposition party leader."*
+Yes, Fleming's been outperforming even the most optimistic of predictions." ...
+"Statistics mainly show a rise in the polls after the recent debate with Alex Hughes..."*

 Taylor sits up straight.
 She recognizes that name, from reading the news the other day.
 But it wasn't a political piece, because to the author, they weren't a politician - but an insight, a shallow vision into another world.